sunaku/tork/README.markdown

 Architecture
 ------------------------------------------------------------------------------

-Following UNIX philosophy, Tork is made of simple text-based programs: thus you can build your own custom Tork user interface by wrapping `tork-driver`!
+Following UNIX philosophy, Tork is composed of simple text-based programs: so you can build your own custom Tork user interface by wrapping `tork-driver`!

 * `tork` is an interactive command-line user interface (CLI) for driver